 is the same.

-Therefore the personality gets much stronger and clearer in focused articulation of the traits of the Budha-Kumbha -- exempli gratia,, scientific mentality, likes to think about networks, rather abstract, conceptual style of speech-vocabulary which is nevertheless quite social, the native may have many friends but few intimates, etc.
+Therefore the personality gets stronger and clearer in focused articulation of the traits of the Budha-Kumbha -- exempli gratia,, scientific mentality, likes to think about networks, rather abstract, conceptual style of speech-vocabulary which is nevertheless quite social, the native may have many friends but few intimates, etc.